Archive for the ‘Literary fiction’ Category

 Monday, May 23rd, 2011

-The third novel of the Lia Mendez trilogy, Taking Wing, will be released in September 2011.
+The third novel of the Lia Mendez trilogy, Taking Wing, was released in September 2011.

 The Lia Mendez trilogy, spans three generations of the Mendez-Kremzier and Heiman families, the paths of their lives intersected by the conflicts and changes which shaped Central Europe in the first half of the twentieth century.
 Of Exile and Yearning (2009) and Across the Burning (2010) are the first two books of the trilogy.